vodkabears/galereya/README.md

 DEPRECATED
 =================
-This plugin is depricated, use CSS flexbox instead.
+This plugin is depricated, use CSS flexbox, CSS grid layouts (with polyfills) or other libraries instead.

 Galereya
 =================